e-williams/ev-street/.github/ISSUE_TEMPLATE/general-issue-template.md

 about: for general Issue additions
 title: ''
 labels: ''
-assignees: e-williams
+assignees: ''

 ---

 ## Story

-Describe the ticket's purpose (general what and why)
+Describe the ticket's purpose (general what and why) <br>
+(delete above instruction before submission)

 ## Acceptance Criteria

-List what needs to be done to move the issue (ticket) to "Done" status (specific what items)
+List what needs to be done to move the issue (ticket) to "Done" status (specific what items) <br>
+(delete above instruction before submission)

 ## Resources

-List any helpful resources such as website content
+List any helpful resources such as website content <br>
+(delete above instruction before submission)